kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 The specified index and collection must exist in the database to receive database notifications.
 :::

-When changes occur on this collection (eg: document creation, modification or deletion), Kuzzle will send notifications to notify the different subscribers.
+When changes occur on this collection (eg: document creation, modification or deletion), Kuzzle will send notifications to the corresponding subscribers.

 ```json
  {